 Easy access to healthcare, groceries, and services

-These residential options are not only secure, but also tailored to suit an independent or semi-assisted retirement lifestyle.
 Read more on relocating to Mauritius on this website.

 Mauritius has a warm and welcoming expat community, especially in the North (Grand Baie) and West (Tamarin).
 Here, retirees enjoy a lively social life that includes: